jisotalo/ads-server/README.md

 The only required setting for `StandAloneServer` is `localAmsNetId`.
 Unlike `Server`, it listens for all ADS ports for incoming commands.

 The `localAmsNetId` can be decided freely.
-Only requirement is that it's not by any other system.
+Only requirement is that it's not in use by any other system.
 It is needed when creating a static route from another system.

 ```js
 const { StandAloneServer } = require('ads-server')